arambazamba/ng-adv/labs/lab-02/readme.md

     >Note: When converting projects `app.routes.ts` and `app.config.ts` are not created automatically.
 You have to do this manually.

-- Open `main.ts` and use `Visual Studio Code - Organize Imports` to clean up the imports
+- Open `main.ts` and use `F1: Visual Studio Code - Organize Imports` to clean up the imports

 - To add the routing configuration create a new file `app/app.routes.ts` and add the following content: